windyseng/predicting_homelessness/README.md

 # Predicting Homeless Population Sizes

 Homelessness in America is a deepening crisis that is inextricably linked to poverty and systemic injustice.
-The lack of affordable housing sits at the top of a host of social issues, such as mental health care, low wages, and racial disparities.
+The current system to prevent and to house homeless individuals is inaqeuate and ill-equipped.
+In this project, I gathered publicly available data to build a predictive model that provides insight into homelessness population growth.

 <p align="center"> <a href="http://www.youtube.com/watch?feature=player_embedded&v=7f9dqQBYjcA" target="_blank"><img src="http://img.youtube.com/vi/7f9dqQBYjcA/0.jpg"
 alt="myimage" width="500" height="380" border="10" /></a> </p>

 The United States Department of Housing and Urban Development(HUD) gives grants to "Continuum of Care" applicants through an annual competition.
 A Continuum of Care (CoC) is a regional or local planning body that coordinates the funding for housing and homeless prevention services.
-CoC's distribute resources to nonprofits and local government programs across the regions they represent.
+CoCs distribute resources to nonprofits and local government programs across the regions they represent.
 The population size and geographic areas covered by each CoC is dramatically different across state lines.

 Two critical activities entrusted to CoCs are the biannual physical count of homeless people and an annual enumeration of transitional housing units and homeless shelter beds.
 These counts provide an overview of the state of homelessness in a CoC area and help HUD allocate resources.
 The counts do not reflect the people who do not wish to be seen or those who may have found shelter on that particular day.

-In this project, I gathered publicly available data to build a predictive model that provides insight into the homelessness population growth.

 ## Primary Data Sources | Years 2007:2016